-> This way, you’re able to get verbatim reviews on someone’s work, as well as finding out what they’re like to work with and their overall work ethic.
-Someone who is cheaper on paper might be slow in reality, and if you’re working to day rates this can mean your project fee can end up much higher than it should be.
+This way, you’re able to get verbatim reviews on someone’s work and find out what they’re like to work with and their overall work ethic.
+Someone who is cheaper on paper might be slow in reality, and if you’re paying day rates this can mean your project fee can end up much higher than it should be.

-> Similarly, if your friends or a member of your family has had work done, ask if they’d recommend their contractor.
+Similarly, if your friends or a member of your family has had work done, ask if they’d recommend their contractor.
 It’s important to note here that local firms mightn’t be able to travel to you if you’re in a different area, so make sure you find this out before setting your heart on someone.

 If you don’t know where to start or have no one around you who has had a similar job done recently, using an online search tool like HouseholdQuotes can be a great place to start.